bids-standard/bids-specification/src/99-appendices/03-hed.md

 Hierarchical Event Descriptors (HED) are a controlled vocabulary of terms describing events in a behavioral paradigm.
 HED was originally developed with EEG in mind, but is applicable to all behavioral experiments.
 Each level of a hierarchical tag is delimited with a forward slash (`/`).
-An HED string contains one or more HED tags separated by commas (`,`).
+A HED string contains one or more HED tags separated by commas (`,`).
 Parentheses (brackets, `()`) group tags and enable specification of multiple items and their attributes in a single HED string (see section 2.4 in [HED Tagging Strategy Guide](http://www.hedtags.org/downloads/HED%20Tagging%20Strategy%20Guide.pdf)).